-- A PSD dog is trained for a specific person with specific psychological deficits and forms an inseparable human/animal partner team with this person
+- An assistance dog is trained for a specific person with specific mental deficits and forms an inseparable human/animal partner team with him or her

-- The psychological need of the dog for a specific person must be documented in writing by a psychotherapist, psychiatrist or doctor as a prerequisite for PSD training by ESAeurope and PSD certification
+- The psychological need of the dog for a specific person is a prerequisite for the assistance dog training of PSDeurope.
+There must also be written confirmation from a psychotherapist, psychiatrist or physician.

-- The PSD training is aimed at creating the conditions for a specific person to travel with their dog without problems and to meet the specific requirements of airlines
+- The PSDeurope training creates the conditions so that a certain person can travel with his dog without any problems and the requirements of airlines are met.

 - Additional conditions imposed by airlines or airline cooperations may be included in the training program and certification on a case-by-case basis.

-- Self-training of the dog, related to the specific training contents for the PSD dog.
-Proof of the trained skills of the dog via created short videos, which are checked, approved or rejected with regard to language, procedure, friendliness, by a licensed assistance dog trainer.
+- Presence training of the dog, related to the specific training content to the assistance dog Mental Disability.
+Proof of the dog’s trained skills via accompanying short videos.
+These are checked, approved or rejected with regard to language, correctness of content and specifications, compliance with animal welfare, general procedure as well as result by a licensed assistance dog trainer.
 The background to this approach is the limited ability of the affected group of people to participate in conventional forms of training.
-This is clearly explained and justified in the US DoT Standards
+Live tests are prescribed on a case-by-case basis.

-- Preparation of an individual task list of the PSD dog for its owner, which is worked out together with the EURO-DOGS.eu dog trainer and the involved doctor or psychotherapist and implemented in terms of training.
+- Preparation of an individual task list for the assistance dog for its owner, which is worked out together with the EURO-DOGS.eu dog trainer as well as the involved doctor or psychotherapist and implemented in terms of training.

-In addition to the above-mentioned content requirements and skills, a framework time schedule for training and theoretical study must be set and taken into account as part of the training.
-The minimum time required by EURO-DOGS.eu is 150 hours over a period of at least 6 months, which you must plan for the training of your dog.
-A corresponding protocol must be submitted before certification.
+In addition to the aforementioned content-related prerequisites and skills, a framework schedule for training and theoretical studies must also be set and taken into account as part of the training.
+The minimum effort required by EURO-DOGS.eu is 150 hours over a period of at least 6 months, which you must plan for the training of your dog.
+An appropriate protocol shall be submitted prior to certification.